JoeyStanley/real/resources.md

 * [*Fundamentals of Data Visualization*](https://serialmentor.com/dataviz/) by [Claus O. Wilke](https://integrativebio.utexas.edu/component/cobalt/item/7-integrative-biology/237-wilke-claus-o?Itemid=1224) is "meant as a guide to making visualizations that accurately reflect the data, tell a story, and look professional."

-* *[Interactive web-based data visualization with R, plotly, and shiny](https://plotly-r.com)* by [Carson Sievert](https://cpsievert.me) is another free online book on data visualizatio in in R. This has a good focus on interactivity since it involves [plotly](https://plot.ly) and [Shiny](https://shiny.rstudio.com).
+* *[Interactive web-based data visualization with R, plotly, and shiny](https://plotly-r.com)* by [Carson Sievert](https://cpsievert.me) is another free online book on data visualization in in R. This has a good focus on interactivity since it involves [plotly](https://plot.ly) and [Shiny](https://shiny.rstudio.com).

 * *[Mastering Shiny](https://mastering-shiny.org)* by Hadley Wickham is under development and will be released late 2020.
 I'm looking forward to this comprehensive book on Winston Chang's [shiny](https://shiny.rstudio.com) package a lot actually, but in the meantime though you and I can peruse the online version for free.